deafnv/file-server-api/www/list-of-routes.md

 - [/list](/query/list): Lists the file in a given directory.
 Lists root directory if unspecified.
 - [/retrieve](/query/retrieve): Retrieves file specified.
 Supports video streaming.
 - [/filetree](/query/filetree): Returns a JSON representation of any subdirectories.
 Only lists directories, files are omitted.
+- [/search](/query/search): Searches for files/folders across the entire directory.
+(Only available if `indexing` config option is enabled)

 ___
 ### State-changing routes